 From the moment that you saw that positive pregnancy test, all you can think about are all of the ways that you need to prepare for this new baby.
 Your shopping list is likely lengthy, but you also don’t want to fall into the trap of buying a ton of baby stuff before you know what you really need or even what your baby will actually like.
+Getting the basics such as a baby bathtub, a car seat, a bassinet, or a baby carrier is an important first step.

 Here are a few must-have essentials that you actually need.